 Flea life cycle — larva to pupa

-Cat fleas have three larval stages, none of which live or feed on a host, but they instead eat the blood-infused feces of mature fleas and organic debris in the environment.
-The three larval stages can be completed in seven to 14 days depending on the temperature, humidity, and food availability.
-Look for larvae in and around your pet’s bed.
-They are identified by their tiny (2.5 millimeters or 0.0984252 inches) worm- or grub-like appearance, and they have no legs or eyes.
+Cat fleas have three larval stages, none of which live or feed on a host.
+Instead, they eat the feces of mature fleas and other organic debris in the environment.
+The three larval stages can be completed in about seven to fourteen days depending on the temperature, humidity, and food availability.

 While larvae can survive without food for a few weeks, the last larval stage does require food before molting into the nonfeeding pupal stage.
 Fleas in the pupal stage can survive for several months inside your home and quickly emerge into adults when they feel the vibration of an approaching person or pet.
 Pupae are barely recognizable without a microscope because they are encased in a sticky cocoon that is covered with debris.
 Cat flea pupae usually develop into adults in about one to two weeks.